 Be a part of Endangered Species Day!
-Every year, we organize celebrations and days of action around the country to celebrate conservation successes and work to make our world safer for endangered and threatened species.
-If you don’t already have plans, we have some ideas here for ways you can be a part of Endangered Species Day and you can look for an event near you!
+Every year, we organize events and days of action around the country to celebrate conservation successes and work to make our world safer for endangered and threatened species.

 In the spirit of celebrating Endangered Species Day, we’ve put together 12 success stories in endangered species recovery.
 Tweet your favorite species success stories by clicking the bird icon and if you have other endangered species success stories you want to celebrate, please share them in the comments!

 1: Bald Eagle By the early 1960’s, the count of nesting bald eagles plummeted to about 480 in the lower 48 states.
 Today, with some 14,000 breeding pairs in the skies over North America, the bald eagle endures as a testament to the strength and undeniable moral correctness of the Endangered Species Act.